sagemath/sagewiki_to_gh-2022-10-10/graph_database.md

 As we implement algorithms into the Graph Theory Package, the constructors of known graphs would set their properties upon instantiation as well.
 For example, if someone created a very large complete bipartite graph and then asked if it is a bipartite graph (not currently implemented), then instead of running through an algorithm to check it, we could return a value set at instantiation.
 Further, this will improve the reference use of the docstrings as we would list the properties of each named graph.

-I am also launching a survey of existing graph database software (wiki link coming soon).
+I am also launching a [http://sage.math.washington.edu:9001/graph_db_survey survey] of existing graph database software.
 I am looking for a substantially large database of graphs and their properties, so that users can query properties.

 Scroll down to see current status and examples.
 There are lots of pictures, so I recommend using the Table of Contents to navigate.
 Also, please note the suggestions section.
 Posting suggestions there will be easiest for me to keep on top of.